moonbit-community/moonbit-scheme-r6rs/refactoring-skills.md

 - For BigInt state, use helper measures like `bigint_bit_length_nonneg` to keep the decreases clause in `Int`.
 - In nested loops, add a separate spec block per loop; for `map.keys()` iteration, use `keys().length()` in the invariant.
 - For `for item in array` loops, use the container length in invariant/assert and keep a TODO decreases when the index is hidden.
+- For early-return loops (e.g., emptiness checks), place the spec block before the return to keep it visible.

 Example:
 ```mbt